What to Have

 Participants will need to bring their own camping gear.

-The public will be coming out to see riding, do pony rides, feed the horses treats, eat treats themselves, and learn about ranch life.
+The public will be coming out to see riding, do pony rides, feed the horses treats, and learn about ranch life.

 Our Junior Ranch Hand Trainees will be leading horses on the pony rides, showing guests how to safely feed the horses, keeping the grounds clean and tidy, upholding safety rules, monitoring information tables, and many many more tasks.

 This is a great way for the trainees to put together everything they have learned and pay it forward.

 You only need to attend one of the dates.

 This is the crew you want to be in if you want to space your sessions fairly even throughout the year.

 Ideal for adults working nights or stay at homes as well as homeschool kids.

 October 4 “Tucker” Tack & Grooming – Part 1

 October 18 “Stretch” Tack & Grooming – Part 2